 Most long term financial strategies are made to produce income.
-A good rental yield UK is anywhere between 5 to 6% percent, while, student buy to let-ins may provide higher yields but it may also incur higher costs.
+A good rental yield UK is anywhere between 5 to 6% per cent, while student buys to let-ins may provide higher yields, but it may also incur higher costs.

-In case of investment in a house or apartment, one may have to plan for a long term goal and there are many standard expenses associated with such investments like the maintenance, mortgage interest, taxes, repairs, utilities, home association fee, etc.
+In the case of investment in a house or apartment, one may have to plan for a long term goal, and there are many standard expenses associated with such investments like the maintenance, mortgage interest, taxes, repairs, utilities, home association fee, etc.

 Before the 2007 crisis, investors considered real estate to be one of the most appropriate alternatives for long term capital appreciation, but now the investors look only for the monthly returns to earn.